envoyproxy/gateway/docs/design/config-api.md

 ```

 Since the GatewayClass does not define `spec.parametersRef`, the data plane is provisioned using default configuration
 parameters.
-All Envoy proxies will be configured with a http listener and a Kubernetes LoadBalancer service listening
+The Envoy proxies will be configured with a http listener and a Kubernetes LoadBalancer service listening
 on port 80.

 The following example will configure the data plane to use a ClusterIP service instead of the default LoadBalancer